hpdevv/samp-mobile-disassembler-protection/README.md

 # samp-mobile-disassembler-protection
-protection for samp mobile using c++ and disassembler
+server protection for samp mobile using c++ and disassembler